thomas-young-2013/mindware/README.md

 ------------------

 ## Characteristics
-- Soln-ML supports AutoML on large datasets.
+- Volcano-ML supports AutoML on large datasets.

-- Soln-ML enables transfer-learning, meta-learning and reinforcement learning techniques to make AutoML with more intelligent behaviors.
+- Volcano-ML enables transfer-learning, meta-learning techniques to make AutoML with more intelligent behaviors.

 ------------------